Printing with accounting for CUPS

 } bind loop

-operator takes no arguments and returns
+The usertime operator takes no arguments and returns

 execution time in milliseconds.
 A few other operators are